-Requirements to be considered for this position: Please submit your resume and up to 4 additional attachments to display your knowledge, skills and abilities for consideration for this position no later than 5:00 p.m. on closing date (above).
-Submissions after the deadline will not be considered.
+EXTERNAL OR NON-Transfer INTERNAL Candidates: To be considered for this position please submit your resume and up to 4 additional attachments to display your knowledge, skills and abilities for consideration for this position no later than 5:00 p.m. on closing date below.

 Class specifications are intended to provide a descriptive list of the range of duties performed by employee in the class.
 Specifications are not intended to reflect all duties performed within the job.

 - Serves as a member of the Library’s Leadership Team to bring forward, discuss and make decisions in regards to PCLS projects, policies, priorities, resources, labor matters and budgets.
 Participates in strategic planning.

 - Analyzes system service requirements and priorities using performance metrics, feedback and utilization; recommends changes to improve operational efficiency and ensure the Library’s services appropriately meet the needs of the community as established by the Board of Trustees.

 - Positively reflects Pierce County Library’s mission, vision, and values to members of the public and to staff; represents the Library to and interacts with community groups, outside organizations, and the general public;